List of Marvel Comics characters: K: Kid Kree

-Kid Kree (Mel-Varr) is a fictional Kree alien from Marvel Comics.
+Kid Kree (Mel-Varr) is a character from Marvel Comics.
 The character, created by Brandon Montclare, Amy Reeder, and Marco Failla, first appeared in Moon Girl And Devil Dinosaur #7 (May, 2016).

 Mel-Varr is a young Kree child who is the son of General Pad-Varr.
 Wanting to prove himself as fully capable, and to help the Kree keep the Inhumans under control, Mel-Varr takes a ship to Earth and decides to look for the least threatening Inhuman to prove his worth to his father.
 He picks Lunella Lafayette, the newly christened Moon Girl, and goes undercover at her school as Marvin Ellis in an attempt to get close to her and her friends.
 When Lunella goes out as Moon Girl, along with Devil Dinosaur, Mel-Varr dons his true guise to fight her.
 He initially names himself Captain Kree, but everyone including Moon Girl, refers to him as Kid Kree, a name which sticks much to his chagrin.
 Despite meaning ill will towards Lunella, she does not take him seriously and continues to humiliate him.

 After Lunella finally tells Mel-Varr off, Mel-Varr begins to fall in love with Lunella and reveals his identity to her.
 He asks that she come back with him, but she refuses.
 However, she does allow him to help out with their science project which he happily complies with.
 Pad-Varr and an army of Kree soldiers arrive to capture Lunella themselves, but Mel-Varr fends them off with Lunella and Devil Dinosaur's help.
 Mel-Varr still insists that he is in love with Lunella, but she gently rebuffs him, stating that they both need to grow up.
 Mel-Varr is sadly forced to go back home with his father.
 He briefly returns, along with several other heroes, to aid Lunella in battling the Doombots.
 Once again, Lunella rebuffs his romantic intentions.
 He apparently still maintains a good friendship with her.